howard-tzw/vue-select/docs/docs/guide/accessibility.md

    > suggestion that has not been typed by the user, a completion string, appears inline after the input cursor in the
    > combobox.
 The inline completion string is visually highlighted and has a selected state.

-Auto-completion is performed if the option starts with the search bar.
+Autocompleted option is shown if it starts with the characters typed by the user.

    ```html
    <v-select :options="['Other case','No Autocomplete', 'List Autocomplete']"